 2020: Responding to COVID-19 and the pandemic.
 Received a deferral.

 2021: First traces of emerging contaminants found in wells, two of which were taken offline.
 A 5-year capital improvement plan was developed and the District received a $65 bond approval from the Town of North Hempstead to design, construct and install state-of-the-art water treatment technology to remove emerging contaminants from the water supply.

 2022 – 2023: The design and construction of the advanced oxidation treatment (AOP) plant at Drexel Avenue, Well No. 6 and No. 7A is now underway and will take two years to complete.

 Present Day Overview

-As its founding members intended, the Westbury Water District continues to be run by three commissioners who reside in the service area and are each elected by the public to serve a three-year term.
+As its founding members intended some 100 years ago, the Westbury Water District continues to be run by three commissioners who reside in the service area and are each elected by the public to serve a three-year term.
 They jointly oversee all functions of the district’s operating budget and are held responsible for working together in the best interest of public health and safety to ensure a continuous flow and abundant supply of water for domestic use and firefighting purposes.
 Together, they handle all fiduciary responsibilities, running the district much like a small business, rather than a large conglomerate.